cviper13/mi-essential-guide/README.md

 ### Firmware

-Currently, the Essential supports SHFW (developed by the same team behind CFW), which can be installed using the ScooterHacking Utility (SHUT) available for Android devices.
-For scooters with DRV versions above 173, a DRV downgrade via SHUT or using an ST-LINK/V2 device for reprogramming with SHFW (see [Reflasher](https://www.scooterhacking.org/forum/viewtopic.php?t=676)) may be necessary.
+The Essential currently supports SHFW, developed by the team behind CFW.
+Installation of SHFW is facilitated through the ScooterHacking Utility (SHUT), available for Android devices.
+For scooters equipped with BLE versions 1.5.5 and above, reprogramming with SHFW may necessitate the use of an ST-LINK/V2 device (refer to the [Reflasher](https://www.scooterhacking.org/forum/viewtopic.php?t=676) for detailed instructions).
+In cases where the firmware version of the DRV is incompatible with flashing, users are advised to attempt a DRV downgrade using the Scooter Hacking Utility (SHUT).

 #### Configuration